romainds-tech/IA-Masterclass/README.md

 # IA - Masterclass

-This repository contains python version of perceptron algorithm and his implementation in dense layer.
+This repository contains different implementation of perceptron algorithm and his implementation in dense layer.
+You can find rust and python implementation.

-- Little dataset in main.py is a simple example of perceptron usage.
+In wich implementation you can find a simple example of how to use it.

+- Main file: definition of dataset and dense layer
-- Perceptron class in perceptron.py is a implementation of perceptron algorithm.
+- Perceptron file: implementation of perceptron algorithm
-- Dense class in dense.py is a implementation of dense layer.
+- Dense file: implementation of dense layer